 However we could see that that dark side in the 9th Doctor was still there lurking under the surface in 10 and would occasionally be let out such as against the Racnoss.

-Thus 11 has a renewed hatred and even stronger desire to finish them forever as a result of 10’s mistakes.
+Naturally after this 11 has a renewed hatred and even stronger desire to finish them forever.

-Therefore whilst his interactions may not have been quite as tense as 9’s were, I still think 10 had quite an interesting dynamic with them, and served as the perfect bridge between the 9th and the 11th Doctors, both of whom utterly despised the Daleks.
+Whilst his interactions may not have been quite as tense as 9’s were, I still think 10 had quite an interesting dynamic with the Daleks, and served as the perfect bridge between the 9th and the 11th Doctors, both of whom utterly despised the Daleks.

 David Tennant having been a life long Doctor Who fan absolutely adored the Daleks.
 His favorite ever story is in fact “Genesis of the Daleks” and he has said that it was actually this story that got him interested in Doctor Who in the first place.